SovereignCloudStack/standards/Standards/scs-0402-v1-status-page-openapi-spec-decision.md

 To reflect this, each component and incident can have a list of impacts, stating the type of impact and a reference to the incident or component, it refers to.

-Furthermore a severity value is added to the impact when referencing an component, to gauge the impacts severity on the system.
+Furthermore, a `SeverityValue` is added to the `Impact` when referencing a component, to gauge the impact's severity on that component.

 ### Severity

 A severity contains a name, that MUST be unique and WILL be used as identifier.
 The value marks the upper boundary of the severity.

-The severity value range is calculated by the previous severitys (SeverityA) value + 1 to the current severitys (SeverityB) value.
+The severity's value range is calculated by taking the previous severity's (`SeverityA`) value and adding 1 to obtain the starting point and taking the current severity's (SeverityB) value as the end point.
 These limits are inclusive.

-`SeverityA.value + 1 <=Severity <=SeverityB.value`
+`SeverityA.value + 1 <= Severity <= SeverityB.value`

 Example: